TBKHori/A.I_ARU/README.md

 # A.I_ARU
-Artificial Intelligence Project from my course.
+Artificial Intelligence Projects from my course.